Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 Reverse SSN lookups are great options for finding out more information about a person.
 As Social Security Numbers are considered the “key” to U.S. citizens’ entire information records, once searchers have legally obtained a target person’s SSN, they are well on their way to discovering all the information they need.

 Several sites exist online that provide reverse SSN lookup services.
-Many of these websites will charge a small fee for their services as it involves databases which are paid-access.
+Many of these websites will charge a small fee for their services as they involve databases that are paid-access.
 As with any situation in which sensitive data is being input into websites online, it is paramount that searchers make sure the site they are trusting with their – or someone else’s – Social Security Number is reputable.

 Look for reviews, check to ensure the connection is secure, don’t be afraid to ask questions, and in general keep an eye out for anything that looks less than fully legitimate on reverse SSN lookup websites.